run-ai/docs/docs/admin/runai-setup/cluster-setup/customize-cluster-install.md

 ## How to customize

 __After__ the cluster is installed, you can edit the `runaiconfig` object to add/change configuration.
-Use the command
+Use the command:

 ```
 kubectl edit runaconfig runai -n runai
 ```

-All customizations will be saved on upgrade of the cluster to a future version.
+All customizations will be saved when upgrading the cluster to a future version.

 ## Configurations